msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 1.7.9 =
-* Warning for new users that haven’t yet asked IfthenPay for the “Callback” activation
+* Warning for new users that haven’t yet asked ifthenpay for the “Callback” activation
 * New `multibanco_ifthen_email_instructions_payment_received` filter to customize the “Multibanco payment received” text on emails
 * Bugfix: Sometimes the “Multibanco payment received” wouldn’t show up on the client email
 * Small settings screen fixes